astronomer/docs/learn/airflow-databricks.md

 - Leverage [Airflow datasets](airflow-datasets.md) to trigger Databricks jobs from tasks in other DAGs in your Airflow environment or using the Airflow REST API [Create dataset event endpoint](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/create_dataset_event), allowing for a data-driven architecture.
 - Use familiar Airflow code as your interface to orchestrate Databricks notebooks as jobs.
 - [Inject parameters](#parameters) into your Databricks job at the job-level.
 These parameters can be dynamic and retrieved at runtime from other Airflow tasks.
-- Provider version 6.8.0+: Repair single tasks in your Databricks job from the Airflow UI.
+- Repair single tasks in your Databricks job from the Airflow UI (Provider version 6.8.0+ is required).
 If a task fails, you can [re-run it](#repairing-a-databricks-job) using an [operator extra link](operator-extra-link-tutorial.md) in the Airflow UI.

 ## Time to complete